Richard Sharp (executive)

-Richard L. "Rick" Sharp (April 12, 1947 – June 24, 2014) was an American business and retail executive who served as the CEO of Circuit City, a former consumer electronics retail chain, from 1986 to 2000.
+Richard L. "Rick" Sharp (April 12, 1947 – June 24, 2014) was an American business and retail executive who was the CEO of Circuit City, a former consumer electronics retail chain, from 1986 to 2000.
 In 1993, Sharp co-founded CarMax, the largest used car retailer in the United States, which grew to more than 135 locations with revenue of $12.5 billion by 2013.
 He was also a founding investor and member of the board of directors of Crocs, a footwear company.

 Early life and education

 Sharp was born in Washington D.C., on April 12, 1947, and raised in nearby Alexandria, Virginia.
 He graduated from the former George Washington High School in Alexandria in 1965.
 Sharp attended the University of Virginia, where he studied electrical engineering during the middle of the 1960s.
 However, he dropped out to pursue computer science, a program which was not offered by the University of Virginia at the time.
 He later explained to the Richmond Times-Dispatch that he lost interest in the original major, "One semester, I went to class and I got B grades.
 The second semester, I had no interest."
 Sharp initially spent much of his time playing pool and poker.
 He never completed a college degree, but did enroll in computer courses at the College of William and Mary in Williamsburg, Virginia, from 1968 to 1970 and studied advanced management at Harvard University in 1985.